 Verkiai Palace Fountain

-It was created during the reconstruction of the palace and park, when the estate belonged to Prince Ludwig Wittgenstein — a period when the square in front of the palace was redesigned, new infrastructure elements were built, and a fountain was installed at its center.
-In the context of Lithuania’s landscape art history, the fountain is considered one of the earliest examples of its kind in the country.
+It emerged during the reconstruction of the palace and park, when the land belonged to Prince Ludwig Wittgenstein — it was then that the square in front of the palace was redesigned, new infrastructure elements were built, and a fountain was placed at its center.

 Z.O.D.D.I.A.K.
 Emblem